Allington, Salisbury: History

 The south of the parish has evidence of Iron Age settlement and a Romano-British villa; the Port Way Roman road crossed the parish in the southeast.

+The name Allington derives from the Old English Ealdaingtūn meaning 'settlement connected with Ealda'.

 Allington is recorded in the Domesday Book of 1086, when there were eight households and one mill at Alentone, on land held by Amesbury Abbey.
 By 1377, Allington was still a small village, with 35 poll-tax payers.

 The settlement developed where a minor road from Winterslow forded the river and crossed the road from Salisbury; the Winterslow road was obliterated in the early 20th century by the military training area.
 The Salisbury road went through the centre of the village, passing east of the church, until 1835 when a short bypass was made, taking it immediately west of the church.
 At the southern end of the new section is a pub now called the Old Inn, an early 20th-century rebuilding of an establishment standing there in 1848 or earlier.

 James Bell's A new and comprehensive gazetteer of England and Wales (1836) says:

 ALLINGTON (formerly Aldington), a parish in the hundred of Amesbury, county of Wilts.
 The living is a rectory in the archdeaconry and diocese of Salisbury, valued in the king's books at £14 13s.
 4d. and in 1839 in the patronage of the earl of Craven.
 There is a free school here.
 Distance from Amesbury 31/2 m.
 E.S.E.
 The population in 1801 was 75; and in 1831, 80.
 Assessed property, £721.

 Boscombe had a school from 1902; after it closed in 1972, children attended the newly built school at Porton.

 In 1934 the neighbouring small parish of Boscombe was added to Allington parish.